victormartinez/victormartinez.github.io/_posts/2020-02-01-Scaling_pods_in_kubernetes_cluster_according_to_daypart.md

 1. **UTC vs LocalTime:** Configure the Dockerfile to use UTC time and consider it in the `schedule` property.
 2. **Click:** You can wrap the python code with [Click](https://click.palletsprojects.com/en/7.x/) to create an easy to use command line interface.
+3. **Configmaps:** The settings module use hardcoded values but it could easily take the values from a ConfigMap.
-3. **Non-root user:** Do not use root user for the Dockerfile.
+4. **Non-root user:** Do not use root user for the Dockerfile.
 You can take the Dockerfile below as a starting point:

 ```dockerfile
 FROM python:3.7